-Camden Council has announced the Community Festival Grant recipients for 2017-18.
-This year 47 community festivals received financial support from the Council to the sum of £36,500.
+Camden Council has announced the Community Festival Grant recipients for 2019-20.
+This year over 48 community festivals received financial support from the Council to the sum of £35,000.
 The grants were awarded by the Council following submissions from organisers and judging by an independent panel supported by Voluntary Action Camden.

 You are invited to join us to celebrate the diversity and strength of the communities in Camden.
 The event will bring together residents, community groups, businesses, schools and staff to discuss how we can work together to unite our neighbourhoods in the week we're due to leave the EU.

 This month we interviewed David Blandy, an artist who works with video in the digital world, from the YouTube tutorial and music videos, to television series, anime and the narrative sections of computer games, highlighting our relationship with popular culture and investigating what makes us who we are.